-Property owners within local districts are required to obtain a Certificate of Appropriateness (COA) whenever they are considering any exterior changes including construction, alteration, or demolition.
-An approved COA insures that the project is consistent with the Historic District Design Guidelines.
+Property owners within local districts and of local historic landmarks are required to obtain a Certificate of Appropriateness (COA) whenever they are considering any exterior changes including construction, alteration, or demolition.
+An approved COA insures that the project is consistent with the Historic Design Standards.
 The Local Historic Overlay (LHO) zoning is in addition to all other laws and codes and does not exempt a property from, or diminish, such requirements.
 The COA is a preliminary step in obtaining zoning and building permits, if permits are required for proposed work.
-A COA certifies that the proposed changes are consistent with the design guidelines and are appropriate within the historic district context.
-Neither interior alterations nor most normal maintenance work requires a certificate of appropriateness.
+A COA certifies that the proposed changes are consistent with the design standards and are appropriate within the historic context of the property.
+Neither interior alterations nor most normal maintenance work requires a certificate of appropriateness, besides those specified in a local landmark designation.

-Applications for COAs can be acquired in the appendix of this document, on the City's website, or at The One Stop Shop for Development Services at 132 North Main Street.
+Applications for COAs can be acquired on the City's website or at The One Stop Shop for Development Services at 132 North Main Street.
 Completed applications are submitted to the Development Services office.
 Applications should be submitted at least ten days before a regularly scheduled meeting of the Historic Preservation Commission in order to make the agenda, if required.

 COA requests fall under two project types, Major and Minor Works.
 The majority of projects are reviewed administratively through the Minor Works process.
-For these projects, zoning staff or the Minor Works Committee (staff, HPC chair and vice chair) reviews the request in context with the design guidelines.
 Minor Works Staff applications are generally approved within 48 hours.
-Whenever the Minor Works Committee cannot approve a request, it is forwarded to the full Commission for review, much like any Major Work application.